Did you ever want to make your own fabric basket and easter eggs? Here are two tutorials to help you make both!

 I also made a bunch of fabric eggs to go in my baskets.
 I used the wonderful Fabric Easter Egg tutorial from Retro Mama.
 Her eggs are so pretty.
 I think I might make a bunch more this year.

-I hope you enjoy this fun little project to get ready for Spring and Easter!
+I hope you enjoy this fun little project making your own fabric basket and eggs to get ready for Spring and Easter!

 If you’re looking for other Spring/Easter-inspired projects, I’ve collected a bunch of pretty ones on this pinboard: